mingyaulee/Blazor.BrowserExtension/README.md

 </script>
 ```

+## Pre-initialization script
+A custom script can be run before the initialization of the Blazor application.
+This is particularly useful for content scripts because we need to inject a `DIV` element as the container for the Blazor application before it is initialized.

+To do so, create a file named `app.js` under the directory `wwwroot` in your project.
+The file will automatically be detected during the build and the `app.js` file will be executed every time the Blazor application is going to be initialized.

 ## Build and load extension
 ### Google Chrome
 1. Launch the Extensions page ( ⋮ → More tools → Extensions).